TheEdward162/dotfiles/nvidia/README.md

 The script will start an X server and run your `XINITRC_PATH` script with the first argument passed from it and the second set to `nvidia` (so `./run.sh i3` will run `XINITRC_PATH i3 nvidia`).

 Your X session should now be running on NVIDIA card.
 This can be checked with programs such as `glmark2`.
 After closing that session, your nvidia card should power off.
+Beware that rebooting/powering off from within the WM session will **NOT** run the closing part of the script.
+The only real impact of this is that your Intel libGL libraries will be shadowed by NVIDIA ones.
+You can run `sudo ldconfig` afterwards to fix this (or just put it into the off script and run it on boot).

 ### More info
 * [nvidia-xrun](https://github.com/Witko/nvidia-xrun) - inspiration for `run.sh`